 Eighty-five percent of those selecting a health plan qualified for subsidies to help pay the cost of their premiums, compared to 83 percent nationally.
 The percentage of 18 to 34 year-olds signing up in Missouri is 28 percent, compared to 25 percent nationally.
 Signups among that age group are considered vital to keeping insurance costs from jumping up in 2015 and beyond.

 March 31 is the last day to apply for private health insurance coverage for 2014.
 However, federal officials announced that anyone who has started an application on HealthCare.gov but not completed it as of March 31 can have until April 15 to finish enrolling.
 The extension is available in Missouri and all other states using HealthCare.gov for enrollment.
 Consumers can qualify for the extension just by clicking a box on HealthCare.gov; no documentation is needed.

 Enrollment for Medicaid or CHIP continues throughout the year.

 Individuals who remain uninsured after March may face a tax penalty of $95 or one percent of income, whichever is greater.

 Anthem Blue Cross and Blue Shield of Missouri, Blue Cross and Blue Shield of Kansas City, and Coventry are selling policies through the federal marketplace in Missouri.
-On average, consumers will have a choice of 17 policy options.
+On average, consumers have a choice of 17 policy options.
 That’s much lower than the national average of 53 options.

 While a small number of insurers often predicates higher premium costs, Missouri consumers will see premiums near the national average.
 According to a report released by HHS, the average cost for a bronze plan —the lowest-cost option — in Missouri is $245 a month.
 The national average for a bronze policy is $249 a month.

 State Exchange Profile: Missouri